Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Result: Hi Michael, Welcome to Tips and Tricks.

-You may copy the text string part of the above examples into the first program given above and try them out to find out.
+You can copy the text string part of the above examples into the first program above and try them out to find out.

 You can use any of the following 16 Color Numbers in the {cf } format string: